Home Entrepreneurship The Dark Side of Entrepreneurship

 This answer made my day.

-Without mixing all the ‘philosophical B.S,’ he focused on why he is in the game.
+Without mixing all the ‘philosophical B.S.,’ he focused on why he was in the game.

 Please show me the money!